kazirshahria/nba_analytics/README.md

 *This repository will change overtime, new ideas will be added and removed.*

 ## Notes

 - Predict
     - Player Similarities ✅
 - Utilize Cloud Technologies
     - Amazon Web Services

+---
+### 06/30
-06/30: Develop a cosine similarity model that is able to determine similar playstyles.
+- Use cosine similarity and KNN to determine similar athlete stats.